atillabirer/base-token-sale-example/README.md

 # Base Mainnet Token Sale Example

 Launch a meme token sale on Base Network with automatic Uniswap liquidity pool deployment.
 All the ETH in your wallet will be used to create a liquidity pool.
+Then you can trade your token on Uniswap.
 ## Instructions

 1. Clone this repo and open it in your favorite editor